Mental health and well-being

 We need to take care of our mental health because it's an important part of our overall health.

 Feeling anxious or stressed can be a normal part of life.
 Having these feelings doesn't necessarily mean there's anything wrong.
-However, when feelings like stress, anxiety or sadness increase to the point where they are impacting daily life, they can become a mental health concern to be taken seriously, and support obtained when needed.
+However, when feelings like stress, anxiety or sadness increase to the point where they are impacting daily life, they can become a mental health concern to be taken seriously, and support should be sought when needed.

-Schools in B.C. are helping students build skills and knowledge to contribute to their well-being.
+Schools in B.C. are helping students build skills and knowledge to support, understand and improve their well-being.
 It's even a part of the curriculum.